We may earn money or products from the companies mentioned in this post.

 After the fireworks, many families tend to head out of the parks, and lines continue to decrease throughout the night.

 And don’t worry, as long as you hop in a line before the closing time, even if it is 11:59 pm, the park closes at midnight, and there is a 50-minute wait… you will be able to wait in line and ride.

 Times To Avoid Disneyland In The Summer

 Even with these tips, there are a few times you will want to avoid Disneyland in the summer.

 Probably the most notable is the 4th of July.
 This holiday can be hit or miss on crowd levels, but many of the people entering Disneyland park are simply there to stake out a seat for the Fireworks, so even if it is crowded, that doesn’t mean the rides will have long lines.

 I also suggest avoiding the beginning of June and the last half of August if possible.
 These times are filled with locals whose passes are blocked from mid-June to mid-August, getting their visits in before/after the black-out dates.

 Finally, in spring, we often find that the weekends are less crowded.
-This tends to also be true during summer, except the holiday weekends.
+This tends to also be true during summer, except for the holiday weekends.

-With local Magic Keyholders blocked on weekends (except the top passes), and the fact that most out of state people travel Monday – Friday, Saturday, and Sunday tends to be more enjoyable.
+With local Magic Keyholders blocked on weekends (except the top passes), and the fact that most out-of-state people travel Monday – Friday, Saturday, and Sunday tends to be more enjoyable.
 So if you can, plan to visit the parks on the weekend during your vacation.

 Above all else, if you are heading to Disneyland in summer, be prepared for the heat and crowds, but go with a good attitude and you can still have a great time.